5 Mistakes Designers Make when Photographing Jewellery

 Not showing it on a model

 You have a close-up shot, a whole image shot… even shots showing the back of the piece.
-But you're missing a crucial photograph – your item on a model.
+But you're missing a crucial photograph: your item on a model.
 Don't underestimate how important this image is to your customer.
 Not only does it ‘humanise' your jewelry, it also gives an immediate sense of scale.
 When we're looking at small items of jewelry blown up at huge resolution on our computer monitor, we can get a skewed sense of the size of the piece.
-Showing it on a model eliminates this problem immediately, and it is also a great opportunity to extend your branding with the style of model photo you use.
+Showing it on a model eliminates this problem immediately.
+Plus, it's a great opportunity to extend your branding with the style of model photo you use.

 Over-exposure on white backgrounds

-White backgrounds are commonly used in jewelry pictures (though I'm not a fan personally, except for wholesale catalogue and press-ready images).
+White backgrounds are commonly used when photographing jewelry.
+Personally, I'm not a fan, except for wholesale catalogue and press-ready images.
 But even with a plain white background, the framing, angle, and editing of your image can make or break it.
-I can't count how many times I've seen a piece of jewelry photographed on a white background at home… and I can't see the details of the piece because it's been over-exposed.
-This leaves the whole image looking washed out, and you can't see the detail in the piece.
-Sometimes it can even blend into the background.
-This is particularly common with silver jewelry.
+I can't count how many times I've seen an overexposed photograph of jewelry on a white background.
+This leaves the whole image looking washed out, and sometimes it can even blend into the background, especially with silver jewelry.
 So, be careful that you're not over-lighting with a strong lightbox, or over-editing your jewelry images.
 You need that contrast!

-A truly breathtaking product photo not only shows your jewelry clearly, it also tells a story.
+A truly breathtaking product photo not only shows your jewelry clearly, but it also tells a story.
 It evokes an emotion.
 It draws the customer in because they just HAVE to find out more.
-Show your jewelry in its best light by playing with the angles that you photograph it at to discover which angle catches the light – and the eye – more than any other.
+Photographing jewelry in its best light is all about finding the angle that best catches the light, and the eye.
 Don't just lay it out clinically and photograph from the front.
-Again – this is fine for a wholesale catalogue, but for selling online and for advertising and branding purposes, get some personality into that shot.
-There are so many things to learn when it comes to photographing your jewelry – these are just a few of the aspects you have to work on to get truly fantastic, eye-catching photos that sell your work.
+Again – this is fine for a wholesale catalogue, but for selling online and for advertising and branding purposes, your shots should have personality.
+There are so many things to learn when it comes to photographing jewelry.
+These are just a few key elements of truly fantastic, eye-catching photography that will sell your work.

 Do you want to learn how to take truly stellar product photos?
 Then you need the Create & Thrive Guide to Product Photography, written by professional photographer Jeffrey Opp.
 It's a plain-English, easy-to-understand guide for the beginning to intermediate product photographer.
-You can also grab a FREE copy of Jeffrey's step-by-step guide to crafting your own ‘studio-in-a-box' by subscribing to the Create & Thrive email updates.
+You can also grab a FREE copy of Jeffrey's step-by-step guide to crafting your own ‘studio-in-a-box' here.